lukeformosa/gig-technical-test/README.md

 Controller -> Service -> Repository -> Database

-This structure separates logic and reduces dependability in the code, promoting maintainability and reuseability.
+This structure separates logic and reduces dependability in the code, promoting maintainability and reusability.

 ## Running Application

-In the Application directory in this repository, are two files, the JAR file representing the WebAPI and a Docker-Compose file repsenting the database.
+In the Application directory in this repository, are two files, the JAR file representing the WebAPI and a Docker-Compose file representing the database.

 Assuming Docker and Java are installed on the system, you may follow the below steps to run the application:

-1. Run the JAR file by opening a terminal within the same directory as the JAR file, and run "java -jar app.jar".
+1. Run the JAR file by opening a terminal within the same directory as the JAR file and run "java -jar app.jar".
 2. Within another terminal in the same directory, run "docker-compose up".

 ## Testing API